Several big plays by Kent State receivers highlighted Thursday’s Day No. 4 of preseason camp at Dix Stadium.

 Here’s a "Did You Know" that only longtime fans might remember – those fans who watched Kent State football from 1941 until Dix Stadium opened in 1969.

-Click the picture above for
+Click the picture above for a then-and-now look at the Dix Stadium stands |

 The stands from the north and south sidelines at Memorial Stadium were moved east down Summit Street to the new Dix Stadium in 1968 to serve as the bleachers behind the north and south end zones.
 The south bleachers were torn down in 2007 to make room for the current scoreboard and concession area.